Reshmi Dutt-Ballerstadt, Ph.D. • English (Coordinator)

 Gender Studies is an inherently interdisciplinary endeavor drawing upon and synthesizing the contributions made to our understanding of gender and sexuality by history, sociology, psychology, anthropology, political science, philosophy, biology, economics, communication, the arts, and the humanities.

-For a minor: completion of 6 courses (20-24 credits), including 390; 200 or PSYC 262, or SOAN 205.
+For a minor: completion of 20 credits, including 485; 200 or SOAN 205.
 No more than 2 courses from any single department (excluding GENS) may count toward the Gender Studies minor.
 At least one course must be taken in the Arts and Humanities.

 ENGL 350 Shakespeare’s Comedies and Histories: Performing Gender and Sexuality – 4 credits.
 (CS or VP)

 GENS 200 Introduction to Gender Studies – An interdisciplinary encounter with the contemporary study of gender and its new paradigms for investigating the human condition.
 Weekly guest lectures addressing gender theory contributions to such disciplines such as religious studies, philosophy, literature, history, music, political science, anthropology, sociology, education, the sciences, and mathematics.
 3 credits.

 GENS 205 Gender and Society (also listed as SOAN 205) – See SOAN 205.
 4 credits.
 (IS or US)

 GENS 300 Women Writers (also listed as ENGL 300) – See ENGL 300.
 4 credits.
 (CS or GP)